-A parent of a young person being assessed is welcome wait in an adjoining room.
+A parent of a young person being assessed is welcome to wait in the adjoining room.

-If cost is an issue, I will accept payment spread over three months by post-dated cheques.
+If cost is an issue, I will accept payment spread over three months by post-dated cheques or bank transfer.

 Elaine was friendly, understanding, a pleasure to work with and very thorough.
 Thanks to her I have answered questions I have had for years, and can now get the help I need to succeed at my university degree.
 I’d recommend her to anyone.

 I am happy to answer any questions you have about dyslexia and the assessment process, either in person, by email or over the phone.
 This discussion does not necessarily lead to an assessment; you are free to decide if you wish to pursue this.
 Please contact me to arrange a time.

 This screening test is offered to give an indication of whether or not you have dyslexia.
 From this you can decide if it would be appropriate to undertake a full diagnostic assessment.
 This screening test lasts about 1 hour and no report is written.